 Advertising Bachelor's Degree Programs

 You can learn how to create successful ad campaigns in an advertising bachelor's degree program.
-Keep reading to learn more about typical curricula and distance learning options.
+Find out about available online programs, typical course topics and career options.
 Schools offering Advertising degrees can also be found in these popular choices.

 What Will I Learn in an Advertising Bachelor's Degree Program?

 An advertising bachelor's degree program trains you to work at an ad agency, publication or broadcast station.
 You learn how to create advertising campaigns that sell products and promote services through television, radio, Internet and print media.
 Some programs highlight new media advertising techniques, teaching you to design Web pages and use gaming technology in your work.

 The courses in an advertising bachelor's degree program discuss the theories, principles and techniques used in the industry.
 You learn how psychology plays into consumer behavior, what makes people decide to buy something and how to attract their attention.
 Concepts like creative thinking, marketing, management, sales and account planning are also discussed.
 Additionally, you learn about visual communications, research and copywriting.

 |Degree Overview||Training in creating advertising campaigns, advertising techniques, designing web pages|

 |Common Courses||Creative thinking, management, account planning, visual communications, copywriting|

 |Online Degrees||Bachelor's degree available, but not common; master's degrees also available|